 Quality LEDs are usually certified by RoHS.
-Unlike HID lights, they can be recycled and do not have toxic materials like mercury in their makeup.
+Unlike HID light, they can be recycled and do not have toxic materials like mercury in their makeup.

 How To Use LED Grow Lights for Indoor Plants?

-If you’ve just purchased your own LED grow light, the next thing would be for you to install it above your grow area.
-Ensure that the lights are hung properly above your grow area to prevent your plants from damaging.
+If you’ve just purchased your own LED grow light, the next thing would be for you to install it above your indoor garden area.
+Ensure that the lights are hung properly above your indoor gardening area to prevent your plants from damaging.

 1. Early Vegetative Phase

-At this stage, the speedy growth of your plants should be paramount.
+At this stage, the plant growth should be paramount.

 So, to ensure the lowest internodal length possible and provide more internodes, you will have to mount your LED lights a few inches above the growing area.

 You might have to check the specifications of the model you purchase.
 It usually varies depending on the different wattages of the grow light models.

 As more leaves begin to appear on your plants, you’d have to increase the height such that it’s a few inches away from the canopy.